developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will automatically be presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

-- If the value ***Disable*** is chosen, then the Device User will NOT automatically be presented with the Battery Swap UI when the device battery level drops below a fixed threshold.
+- If the value ***Disable*** is chosen, the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

-- If the value ***Enable*** is chosen, then the Device User will automatically be presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.
+- If the value ***Enable*** is chosen, the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.

 ### General UI Configuration - Display of Navigation Bar

-This Managed Configuration allows an Administrator using an EMM to configure whether the on-screen Navigation Bar is displayed and hence whether it will take up screen real estate and can be used to navigate the device UI.
+This Managed Configuration allows an Administrator using an EMM to configure whether the on-screen Navigation Bar is displayed, uses screen real estate and can be used to navigate the device UI.

-- If the value ***Disable*** is chosen, then the on-screen Navigation Bar will NOT be displayed and hence whether it will NOT take up any screen real estate, and hence cannot be used to navigate the device UI.
+- If the value ***Disable*** is chosen, the on-screen Navigation Bar is NOT displayed, does NOT occupy screen real estate, and cannot be used to navigate the device UI.

-- If the value ***Enable*** is chosen, then the on-screen Navigation Bar is displayed and hence whether it will take up any screen real estate, and hence be used to navigate the device UI.
+- If the value ***Enable*** is chosen, the on-screen Navigation Bar is displayed takes up screen real estate, and can be used to navigate the device UI.

 ### General UI Configuration - Launcher Package Name